natgo/wt-wiki-scraper/wikitext-transpiled/ground/Vickers%20Mk.E.md

 '''Pros:'''

-* The APHE round has a good penetration for the low BR and inflicts potent post-penetration damage
+* The APHE round has a adequate penetration for the low BR and inflicts potent post-penetration damage
 * Very short reload time
 * Fairly accurate gun at short to medium ranges
+* Adequate gun depression

 '''Cons:'''

-* Poor protection
-* Side armour can be penetrated even by light machine guns
+* Poor protection, side armour can be penetrated even by light machine guns
+* Struggles against better-armoured foes like the D2
 * Slow reverse speed

 == History ==